Scille/parsec-cloud/docs/userguide/new_device.rst

 .. note::

-    For cryptographic reasons, a user can only create new devices for himself
+    For cryptographic reasons, a user can only create new devices for himself.

 Receive invite